 #3.
 Educate Yourself on Alcoholism and Addiction

 If you are unfamiliar with addiction, you should conduct research before entering into a serious relationship with a recovering alcoholic.
-To begin, you should be aware that addiction is a brain disorder characterized by impulsive behavior and continued participation in an activity or substance despite negative consequences.
+To begin, you should be aware that addiction is a brain disorder characterized by impulsive behavior and continued participation in an activity or substance despite adverse consequences.

 #4.
 Understand Your Partner’s Triggers